Bruno bails out Solskjaer again: Fernandes leads Man Utd fightback after another first-half horror show | Goal.com

 In a season full of twists, crazy games and unexpected results, Solskjaer will be more than happy to see his side fourth in the table, just two points off top spot at the time of writing.

-However, if they're going to mount a credible title challenge, they're going to have eradicate those dreadful first-half displays because Bruno will only be able to bail them out of jail so many times, right?..
+However, if they're going to mount a credible title challenge, they're going to have to eradicate those dreadful first-half displays because Fernandes will only be able to bail them out of jail so many times, right?..